PennyQueen-PQ/PennyQueen-PQ/README.md

 # PennyQueen-PQ
-This is the GitHub home for PennyQueen.
+Welcome to the PennyQueen home on GitHub!